silvinor/www/_posts/2026-08-05-everyone-masks.md

 For most non-autistic people, most social presentation is absorbed.
 Bargh and Chartrand's review of automaticity argued that a great deal of social behaviour runs without conscious direction at all. [^13] Their companion work described what they called the chameleon effect: people unconsciously mimic the posture, mannerisms and expressions of whoever they are talking to, and that mimicry measurably increases how much the other person likes them. [^14]

 Read that twice.
 The literature's own word for unconscious neurotypical social mimicry is *chameleon*, and it is described as social glue.
-The same word gets used as an accusation against autistic people who do the identical thing on purpose.

 This is where the "I don't leave the house without putting my face on" example earns its place.
 What that phrase describes is a performance that has been absorbed into identity.
 The face is not experienced as a costume; it is experienced as the person.
 It has become deep acting.
 There is no running cost because there is nothing being held up.